brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 - Baeleris: Rim 2, Spin 74

 ## Reading Cluster Maps
-A Cluster map shows the locations of systems and other features within a Cluster.
+A cluster map shows the locations of systems and other features within a cluster.
 Cluster maps are based on a 20 sided grid.
-Each box on the Cluster map represents one Light Jump unit.
-In one hour, you can move up to as many squares on this map as you have Light Jump on your spacecraft.
+Each box on the cluster map represents one light lump unit.
+In one hour, you can move up to as many squares on this map as you have light jump on your spacecraft.
 All jumps take at least one hour.

 ## Classifying Space
 Before you can explore it, you need to know what you are dealing with.
-Space is classified depending on what is round it.
-Here are the main classifications of space:
+Space is classified depending on what is round it:

 - *Atmosphere*.
 Not strictly space as such but the first step one must make before getting there.
 Atmosphere is classed as the first 20km between the lowest point on the surface (sea level) and space.
 - *Low Orbit*.
 Between 20km and 500km is low orbit.
 If a craft is not atmosphere capable, then this is the nearest to the surface it can get.
-Most large vessels use this altitude for the loading and unloading of cargo, although the expense of doing so is often prohibitive.
+Most large vessels use this altitude for the loading and unloading of cargo.
+There's usually a fee for parking in low orbit.
 - *High Orbit*.
-From 500km to 1000km is known as High Orbit.
-This is where the Orbitals exist and where Point To Point Light Jumps can be performed from.
+From 500km to 1000km is known as high orbit.
+This is where the Orbitals exist and where Point To Point light jumps can be performed from.
+There's no charge for staying in high orbit.
 - *System Space*.
 Within the outermost planet's orbit around a star is system space.
 In a place with few planets, the edge of system space depends on the gravitational pull of the star.
 - *Dead Space*.
-Dead space is the area that is not governed gravitationally by a star or its planets; the force provided by them is too weak to be useful to a non-Light Jump Grav engine.
-Most of space is dead space but you have to go a long way from a star to be in it.
+Dead space is the area that is not governed gravitationally by a star or its planets; the force provided by them is too weak to be useful to a non-light jump Grav engine.
+Most of the universe is dead space but you have to go a long way from a star to be in it.

 ## Jobs in space
-Travellers are often grouped by the job that they perform.
-Most regular travellers through space operate as part of a crew on a star craft.
-Although the particular jobs on each craft are varied - from medic through to pilot - the crew are normally classified by the job that the ship does.
-A few examples of these tasks are given below.

-### Imperial
-The Imperium has 2 separate fleets.
-The largest Fleet is operated by the Star Enforcers and is used by Star Enforcers, Star Civilisation and Star Scientifica.
-The craft are mostly used for chasing criminals and for dealing with Pirates.
-Not all of the Enforcer fleet is well armed and are a mix of purpose built and converted civilian craft.
-The other fleet, The Star Fleet, is purpose built and created from the very best technology the Imperium has to offer.
-The crews are all Fleet personnel and represent a complete fighting force from fighter pilots to soldiers (called Troopers).

-### Trade
-In this case, the term Trade is a very broad one.
-A craft that moves any item from A to B is considered a trade one.
-A trade vessel carries freight (raw materials or tech) or passengers.
-Typically, a depicts the type of cargo it caries.
-For example, Ore freighters tend to be large and dirty, with large industrial automaton equipment.
-Tech traders tend to be smaller, high tech craft!
-The dynamics of space trade itself is dealt with later.

-### Courier
-A courier picks up an item from one client and delivers it to another.
-They are more expensive than traders but give a more personalised hand-to-hand service: important for expensive or personal items.
-A courier is a regular space traveller and will build up a clientele of corporate and non-corporate customers.
-Excellent service will build a good name and this is essential for a successful courier.

-### Deep Space Scavenger Crew
-There are billions of tonnes of abandoned treasure, and junk worth money.
-A Deep Space Scavenger's (Scavengers) job is to find, repair and return for sale.
-Seen as the lowest of the low when it comes to ship crews, Scavengers spend their time in dangerous wrecks, hunting out cargo and objects of value.

-Within these floating shipwrecks could be any manner of dangers, from traps rigged by paranoid crew members on leaving the wreck to other Scavenger teams.
-The example setting pits you as one of these crews.
-See Scavenger Setting on page 97.
+Aside from Star Enforcer police in Human Occupied Space and the Star Fleet outside of it, there are lots of ways to earn a living in space.

+_Traders_ move goods between systems; where possible for profit and also because a colony council pays them to do so.
+Half of trader Captains own their own craft; the other half belong to a co-operative trade corporation.
+Traders also carry passengers for a modest fee.

+_Couriers_ move high value items for their wealthy clientele.
+Most couriers book travel on other spacecraft; the more successful own their own, highly specialised craft.

+_Void Rescue_ is a spacecraft breakdown service but the name is used for all rescue services.
+More on Void Rescue below.
+XXXXXXXX

+_Deep Space Scavengers_ are explorers who find, repair and return (or sell) valuable items from the millions of abandoned systems, spacecraft, orbitals and orbs.
+Scavengers are the topic of the included setting, see XXXXXXXX.

 ## Cost of Space Travel
 Space Travel is cheap and available to the masses.
 There are nearly always spacecraft berths available, although it can be difficult finding a spacecraft on a direct route.
 In most cases, the traveller will change at a large terminus Orbital.
 Costs of travel do change with location, the numbers given here are for a typical colony.

+| XXXXXXX

-### Buying your own Spacecraft
+## Buying your own Spacecraft
 Brand new spacecraft are very expensive and the Imperium has outlawed loans.
 How you get hold of a spacecraft depends on what it is going to be used for.
 The most popular ways of getting hold of a spacecraft are (most expensive first):
 - *Buy new from the manufacturer*.
 Spacecraft can cost millions, so this is only for large corporations or the super rich.
 - *Buying second hand from a corporation*.
 Spacecraft are still expensive at 50% of the new price but for small corporations, this is often the best way.